ibolton95/PID-Box/README.md

 Week 8: Refine box/code
 Week 9: Refine box/code
 ## Description
-PID box with six sides, a motor, an LCD, and a wheel.
+In this project I will make a PID box with six sides, a motor, an LCD, and a rotating wheel.
+Lights and the LCD will turn on when a swtich is flipped, and another switch will turn on a motor.
+Turning a dial will turn on the motor, and the RPM of the wheel on the motor will be tracked and diplayed on the LCD along with the desired RPM.
 ## Dimensions
 130 millimeters height x 180 millimeters lentgh x 120 millimeters width